2021 - 2023

 Cita Press: Getting Fit

 Building organizational capacity for an open-access, feminist press and library

 Through this project, Educopia will partner with Cita Press Founder and Art Director, Juliana Castro, to build organizational capacity and a sustainability roadmap for Cita Press (citapress.org).
-In direct alignment with objectives of The Andrew W. Mellon Foundation’s Public Knowledge Program, Cita Press celebrates the spread of culture and knowledge by publishing the writings of women authors whose works are open-licensed or in the public domain.
+In direct alignment with objectives of the Mellon Foundation’s Public Knowledge Program, Cita Press celebrates the spread of culture and knowledge by publishing the writings of women authors whose works are open-licensed or in the public domain.
 Through its library of collaboratively designed free books, Cita honors the principles of decentralization, collective knowledge production, and equitable access to knowledge.

 Acting as community cultivation advisor, Educopia will guide and oversee a range of community cultivation activities that draw on more than a decade of work with collaborative communities tackling key challenges in the creation, sharing, and preservation of knowledge.
 Planned activities include: documenting and refining the long-term vision for the press; assessing current infrastructure; supporting further engagement and growth of Cita’s community of readers and contributors; supporting the development and convening of Cita’s Advisory Board; and determining a fundraising strategy and organizational model for Cita.

 - Publication of three new texts by Cita Press: Texts selected for publication are subject to change, however, the three proposed thus far include:

 - Nobel Lectures: The lectures of the female Nobel Laureates in Literature: Doris Lessing, Wisława Szymborska, Toni Morrison, Alice Munro, Svetlana Alexievich, Nadine Gordimer, and Herta Müller.